-New U.S. airport screening procedures for carry-on bags to better focus on threats
+New screening procedures for carry-on bags to better focus on threats

-WASHINGTON – To ensure the security of airline passengers and the nation’s airports, the Transportation Security Administration (TSA) is implementing new, stronger screening procedures for carry-on items that require travelers to place all electronics larger than a cell phone in bins for X-ray screening in standard lanes.
-Following extensive testing and successful pilots at 10 airports, TSA plans to expand these measures to all U.S. airports during the weeks and months ahead.
+FORT MYERS, Fla. – To ensure the security of airline passengers and the nation’s airports, the Transportation Security Administration (TSA) has implemented new, stronger screening procedures for carry-on items at Southwest Florida airports, including Southwest Florida International Airport (RSW) and Punta Gorda Airport (PGD).
+The new procedures, announced earlier this year, require travelers to place all electronics larger than a cell phone in bins for X-ray screening in standard lanes.

 “TSA proactively enhances its security procedures to stay ahead of evolving threats,” said Federal Security Director Barbara Powell.
 “TSA is committed to raising the baseline for aviation security and we appreciate the cooperation of the traveling public in this endeavor.”

 TSA officers now ask travelers to remove electronics larger than a cell phone from their carry-on bags and place them in a bin with nothing on top or below, similarly to how laptops have been screened for years.
 This simple step helps TSA officers obtain a clearer X-ray image.
 It is possible that passengers may experience more bag checks.
 However, through extensive testing, TSA identified ways to improve screening procedures with quicker and more targeted measures to clear the bags.

 “Passengers should remove electronics larger than a cell phone from their carry-on bags and place them in a separate bin.
 Separating personal electronic items for screening enhances our ability to focus on potential threats,” said Powell.